Skip to main content

 Pâte de fruit cooking isn’t just about reaching target Brix = temperature management affects pectin degradation and color development.
 The calculator predicts optimal cooking temperatures.

-• 85-95°C: Safe cooking zone, minimal pectin degradation (<5% loss per 10 minutes)
+• 85-95°C: Gentle cooking, minimal pectin loss

-• 95-105°C: Standard zone, moderate degradation (5-10% per 10 minutes)
+• 95-105°C: Standard zone, moderate loss over time

 Time-Temperature Compensation: The calculator adjusts pectin recommendations based on your cooking method.
 Rapid cooking (induction, steam injection, 5-10 minutes): use standard pectin levels.
 Slow cooking (batch kettle, 20-30 minutes): increase pectin by 15-20% to compensate for degradation.